(Last updated on August 5, 2024.)

 ✩Lines(solid, dotted, dashed, with hooks at both ends)

-On Finale, lines are input using the deformed shape palette.
+In Finale, lines are input using the deformed shape palette.

-On MuseScore, you can add a text at the beginning of a line using the inspector (check the starting text).
+On MuseScore, you can add text at the beginning of a line using the inspector (check the starting text).
 The text is independently displayed on JapoScore.

 ✩Wavy line

-If a line’s starting text is “~” or ends with “~”, the line becomes wavy line on JapoScore, which can be used to represent vibratos (for koto and shakuhachi).
+If a line’s starting text is “~” or ends with “~”, the line becomes a wavy line on JapoScore, which can be used to represent vibratos (for koto and shakuhachi).

 ✩Trill mark with a jaggy line

-A trill mark with a line is converted to “tr” mark and a jaggy line on JapoScore.
+A trill mark with a line is converted to a “tr” mark and a jaggy line on JapoScore.

-Important:MuseScore does not export a trill with wavy a line ending after a rest note.
-In that case, move the end point after a non-rest note.
+Important: MuseScore does not export a trill with wavy a line ending after a rest note.
+In that case, move the endpoint after a non-rest note.

 Portamento (Slide)

 A Slide can be input as a glissando with a straight line on MuseScore.
 (A glissando with a wave line is a true glissando.)
 A slide is converted to a Portamento “~” on JapoScore.
-(Compare a slide and a glissando in the screen shot below.)
+(Compare a slide and a glissando in the screenshot below.)

 Up-Bow (Sukui)